Azure-Samples/app-service-api-node-food-trucks/article/app-service-api-nodejs-api-app.md

 In this section, we will take a look at the code provided as part of the NodeAPIApp sample.

-> [WACOM.NOTE] To complete this tutorial you will need to clone the code in [this GitHub repository](http://go.microsoft.com/fwlink/?LinkID=534023&clcid=0x409) or download the .zip file containing the code in the repository.
-Node.js API App sample and unzip it in your local disk.
+> [WACOM.NOTE] To complete this tutorial you will need to clone the code in [this GitHub repository](http://go.microsoft.com/fwlink/?LinkID=534023&clcid=0x409) or click on "Download Zip" at the Github repository to download it as a .zip file.
+Once the file is downloaded, unzip it in your local disk.

 Azure App Service has two prerequisites in order to recognize a Node.js application as an API App: